amirhosein-mesbah/Big_Data/Spark/README.md

 ## Spark for NLP
-In this task I've downloaded `Les Misérables` book and created a `spark dataframe` with sentences of book.
-After that I've created `bigram` and `trigram` of prepared dataframe and compute count of each bigram and trigram. for the last part, I implemented a logistic regression to see if there is any relationship between length of words in bigram or trigram.
+For this task, I downloaded the `Les Misérables` book and created a `spark dataframe` with sentences from the book.
+After that, I created the `bigram` and `trigram` of the prepared data frame and compute the count of each bigram and trigram. for the last part, I implemented a logistic regression to see if there is any relationship between the length of words in bigram or trigram.